 The bimonthly and clean metals programs are comprised of 16 sampling stations along the Ohio River.
 Grab samples are collected from sites once every other month.
 Parameters monitored by ORSANCO for which there are in-stream water quality criteria for public water supply protection include arsenic, barium, silver, copper, nickel, selenium, thallium, zinc, cyanide, chloride, fluoride, nitrates, nitrites, phenolics, and sulfates.
-Data included in this report were collected from January 2014 to December 2018.
+Data included in this report were collected from January 2016 to December 2020.
 Bacteria data were collected during the contact recreation season (April through October of each year during the cycle) in Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville.
 In addition, the Commission sent surveys to all Ohio River water utilities, requesting information about their source water quality.
 ORSANCO received responses from seven utilities.
-Questionnaires asked utilities if there were intake closures due to spills, whether violations of finished drinking water maximum contaminant levels (MCLs) occurred due to source water quality, or whether "non-routine" or extraordinary treatment due to source water quality was necessary to meet finished water MCLs.
+Questionnaires (Appendix D) asked utilities if there were intake closures due to spills, whether violations of finished drinking water maximum contaminant levels (MCLs) occurred due to source water quality, or whether "non-routine" or extraordinary treatment due to source water quality was necessary to meet finished water MCLs.
 In addition to the questionnaires, MCL violations were identified from EPA's data base, the Safe Drinking Water Information System (SDWIS).
-Assessment of these data is as follows: Fully Supporting
+Assessment of these data is as follows to determine attainment of the public water supply use:

-- Pollutant (toxic or conventional) criteria are exceeded in 10 percent or less of the samples collected, and - There are no finished water MCL violations caused by Ohio River water quality.
+- Conventional pollutant criteria are exceeded in 10% or less of the samples collected, AND - Toxic pollutant criteria are not exceeded more than once, - AND, there are no finished water MCL violations caused by Ohio River water quality.